-- Attendance: Students are expected to attend all class meetings.
+Students are expected to attend all class meetings.
 There is an inverse correlation between a student's number of absences and final grade.
 This is due to the fact that daily contact with the material is essential to understanding the course contents.
 Getting the material second hand from someone else's notes is simply not the same as hearing it for yourself.
 If you must be absent from class you are expected to complete class requirements (tests and/or homework assignments) prior to the absence.
 Students who miss a test should provide a valid excuse, otherwise you will not be allowed to make up the test.
 Tests should be made up within one week of their scheduled date.
 No final exam exemptions.
-Further information and details about this attendance policy can be found in the University Approved Guidelines. - Homework: Students are expected to do their homework and participate in class.
+Further information and details about this attendance policy can be found in the University Approved Guidelines.

+Homework: Students are expected to do their homework and participate in class.
 Homework will be facilitated through the online learning system supported by lyryx.com.
-Follow the instructions at the link https://login.lyryx.com/unprotected-servlets/FDOC.html?c=LILA1_2581 to register for the online homework system.
+A link to lyryx.com has been created under the "Assignments" folder of our D2L course shell.
+Follow that link to get registered for the online learning system.
 The fee for the online homework system is \$39.95.
 Since homework will be assigned nearly every day the class meets, students should register with the online homework system as soon as possible.